 When to go?

-We need to think about when, the eldest of the nephews and nieces over there is 16.
+We need to think about when, the eldest of the nephews and nieces over there is 17.
 We’d want to go soon so the girls can enjoy spending time with their cousins before they themselves spread their wings and leave the nest.
-Also, as Galla is now three years old, she will be starting school in 2019 so we’d need to think about timing around her schooling.
+Also, as M is now four years old, she will be starting school in September 2019 so we’d need to think about timing around her schooling.

 My wife comes from Oamaru in the South Island, for a provincial NZ town it’s actually pretty cool.
 It must be, because Lonely Planet said so.
 Since I met my wife, I’ve visited four times now.
 I actually stopped there when I was backpacking through NZ in 2004.
 Little did I know I’d end up getting married there!